hoffmannmatheus/pireworks/src/light/README.md

 RPIO is an advanced GPIO module for the Raspberry Pi.
 PWM via DMA (up to 1µs resolution) GPIO input and output (drop-in replacement for RPi.GPIO) GPIO interrupts (callbacks when events occur on input gpios) TCP socket interrupts (callbacks when tcp socket clients send data)
 RPIO consists of two main components:

-- RPIO – Python modules which you can import in Python 2 or 3 with import RPIO, import RPIO.PWM, etc.
+- RPIO – Python modules which you can import in Python 2 or 3.
 - rpio – command-line tools for inspecting and manipulating GPIOs system-wide.

 Features :